hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="session-sniffing"></a>
 **10.i Sniff a user's SHELL session**

-Records the user's keystrokes to `~/.config/.pty/.@*`.
+A 1-liner for `~/.bashrc` to sniff the user's keystrokes and save them to `~/.config/.pty/.@*`.
 Useful when not root and needing to capture the sudo/ssh/git credentials of the user.

 Cut & paste the following and follow the instructions:
 ```sh